andrewlalis/BlockBookBinder/README.md

 ## Using Block Book Binder

 To get started, look for the [**Releases**](https://github.com/andrewlalis/BlockBookBinder/releases) section on this page, and find the latest release.
-Download the executable JAR file and you're ready to go.
-Simply paste some plain text into the _Source_ panel on the right-hand side, and press the button _Convert to Book_ to process that text into a series of pages which will appear on the left-hand side.
+Download the executable JAR file, and make sure you have Java version 17 or higher installed to run it.

+Start the program, and you'll be greeted with a window that has **Book Preview** and **Source Text** panels.
+Enter the text you'd like to work with into the **Source Text** panel.
+In the top menu under **Book**, you'll find a **Clean Source** button, which will remove extra whitespace from the text to make it more friendly for Minecraft's cramped style.
+You'll also find **Compile from Source**, which will compile your source text into a book in the **Book Preview** panel.

-Once you're happy with how the pages are formatted, you can click the _Export_ button to begin exporting pages to your clipboard.
-Once you give an affirmative response to the confirmation popup that appears, the first page will be loaded into your clipboard.
-You can then use `CTRL + V` to paste the page into your book.
-Each time you do, the program will take about a second to load the next page into your clipboard, so that you can paste it without even having to leave your game.
+Once you're happy with how the pages are formatted, you can click the **Export to Minecraft** button to begin exporting pages to your clipboard.

 ## Demo Video on YouTube
 https://youtu.be/Mu7Hv1na7Sw